Atsushi (musician)

-Atsushi Satō (佐藤 篤志, Satō Atsushi), known as Atsushi or Exile Atsushi (stylized as ATSUSHI and EXILE ATSUSHI) is a Japanese singer-songwriter and part-time producer.
-Debuting as a member of the J-pop group EXILE in 2001, Atsushi is currently one of the main vocalists for the group.
+Atsushi Satō (佐藤 篤志, Satō Atsushi), known as Atsushi or Exile Atsushi (stylized as ATSUSHI and EXILE ATSUSHI) is a Japanese singer-songwriter.
+Debuting as a member of the J-pop group EXILE in 2001, Atsushi is one of the main vocalists for the group.
 In 2004, Atsushi began working as a producer for the group Deep (then known as Color), and in 2011 released his debut solo single "Itsuka Kitto...".
 In 2016, he announced his temporary hiatus from EXILE and formed a new band named Red Diamond Dogs.
 Atsushi returned to EXILE in 2018 and later graduated from the group in December 2020 to focus on his solo activities.
 Atsushi rejoined the Exile Power of Wish tour on a limited basis in 2022 and announced that he would officially return to Exile's activities on the last day of the tour, 21 December 2022.